 These heavily customized nodes are richly informative and interactive, but they’re still neatly laid out, and the level of detail doesn’t distract the user:

-4. Bringing your designer’s vision to life
+4. Bring your designer’s vision to life

 Many organizations make big investments in user experience design, and that means working with experts who have very detailed and well-informed plans for how your application should look and behave.
 Your designer and developer have a common goal – building an intuitive and rewarding UX – and a good SDK will empower them to work together to achieve that.